Alex-Vickery/alexander-vickery.github.io/README.md

 The font used is ```montserrat``` available from [google fonts](https://developers.google.com/fonts)

-The overall design for the website was inspired by [Pascal Michaillat](https://pascalmichaillat.org/)
+The overall design for the website was inspired by the minimal website design created by [Pascal Michaillat](https://pascalmichaillat.org/)

 # Assets